KenjiGr/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+    The variables dasRoll and zoesRoll are declared outside of the scope of the function.
+When they are called into the function that is the closure.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+    The number rolled will change because the function is invoked outside of the original functions' scope.
 c.
 What is the lexical scope of `newRoll`?
+    The scope of newRoll is strictly in the returned function of personalDice.
+This means it cannot be referenced outside of the function that it was declared because it was never returned.

 ### Task 3 - Stretch Goals